Justy-11/R4D/README.md

 ## Getting Started

-Download the specified datasets.
+- Download the specified datasets.
-Download the jupyter notebook files and change the paths to the datasets, and other data in the code.
+- Download the jupyter notebook files and change the paths to the datasets, and other data in the code.
-Run...
+- Run...

 Note:
-for drowsiness detection - download and run 01, 07, 08, and 09 (because rest of the files contain the manual process of training and finding the best model).
+- for drowsiness detection - download and run 01, 07, 08, and 09 (because rest of the files contain the manual process of training and finding the best model).
-Directories used to save the data also given, if needed you can change those directories structure.
+- Directories used to save the data also given, if needed you can change those directory structures.
 Make sure to update the directory paths in the files.

 ## License 📜